UNDP-Data/geohub/.changeset/afraid-flowers-reflect.md

 - fix: fixed bug of not updating sas token for PMTiles URL in saved style.
 - refactor: merged all vector sub components into VectorLegend to simplify
 - refactor: merged RasterLegendEdit to RasterLegend to simplify
+- refactor: renamed original IconImage to IconImageSelector since it has conflict with new IconImage